flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 This separation, from a programming perspective, is redundant, as both chips are effectively treated as a single unit.

-#### Display modalities
+#### New display modalities

+Just like its predecessor, the S-PPU generates a [240p signal](nes#outputting-the-image).
+The big difference now is that the S-PPU supports **multiple background modes**, these may widen the horizontal resolution, increase the vertical one (with interlacing), or both!

 The NTSC system outputs a standard resolution of **256 x 224 pixels** at **~60 Hz** [@graphics-guide].
 The European variant, adhering to the PAL specification, outputs **256 × 240 pixels** at **~50 Hz**.
-Be that as it may, most games do not utilise the additional pixels and instead display a *letterbox* (black lines).
+Be that as it may, most games do not utilise the additional European scan-lines and instead display a *letterbox* (black lines).

-Now, here's the tricky part: traditional TVs have an aspect ratio of 4:3.
-Yet, if you do the math, the Super Nintendo's output resolution has an **aspect ratio of 8:7**.
-Consequently, once the image is beamed on the TV, it looks **horizontally stretched**, resembling a **292 x 224 pixels** frame instead (in the case of the NTSC variant) [@graphics-aspect].
-Put simply, pixels on the Super Nintendo have an aspect ratio of 8:7, rather than being 'perfectly square'.
+Part of the NES legacy also includes stretched pixels.
+Put simply, rather than being 'perfectly square', pixels on the Super Nintendo have an **aspect ratio of 8:7**.
+Consequently, once the image is beamed on a 4:3 TV, it looks **horizontally stretched**, resembling a **292 x 224 pixels** frame instead (in the case of the NTSC variant) [@graphics-aspect].
+Now, this is not news, but as graphics in the 4th generation gained more detail and CRTs became sharper, this effect became more noticeable.

 ::: {.subfigures .side-by-side .pixel}